iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covidsafe___1.14.0/report.md

 > Power saving mode is being turned on all the time in spite of being turned off<br> :date: __2020-10-20 22:04:54__

-> Have to stay to close for to long! 😵<br> :date: __2020-10-19 22:17:42__

-> Be nice to have a simple way to close the app when you're home.<br> :date: __2020-10-19 00:57:45__

-> It's a good idea.
-However I know several young people who believe that the app could be used to track whether they are breaking COVID restrictions so they won't download.
-Govt should guarantee noone will be prosecuted based on info from the app.
-Would increase use.<br> :date: __2020-10-17 05:05:21__

-> Chews power :(<br> :date: __2020-10-16 09:42:48__

 #### 2-star reviews